 The BMW X7 is a huge family SUV created to follow its smaller sibling, the X5.
 It’s bigger, bolder, more luxurious, more imperious – it’s an X5 with more of everything, built to rival the full-size Range Rover and Mercedes-Benz GLS.The X7 should be high on your list if you’re looking for something large, opulent and supremely well equipped.
 It also has an impressive performance capability for a car of its size, as well as seating for up to 7.

 Immensely divisive love-or-hate looks make a bold statement.

 Immensely practical and can seat up to 7.

 If the BMW X5 appealed but proved too small, the X7 should be an enticing prospect.
 As well as a huge interior and a huge boot, all models get a 3rd row of seats that can be folded away, making it a 7-seater.
-Those rear seats, while a little snug, will happily take an adult and, as this is the seriously premium end of BMW’s range, they’re also covered in the same plush leather trim as the other 5 chairs.
+Those rear seats are also covered in the same plush leather trim as the other 5 chairs.

 The BMW X7 vs Competitors

 The X7 is an excellent large family SUV.
 If you’re looking for practicality, the Mercedes-Benz GLS could be a competitor, and for a comparable vehicle with a bigger name, the Land Rover is another popular option.

 All X7s come with BMW’s tried and tested xDrive all-wheel-drive system.
 So, yes, it is.